Frequently Asked Questions

 What are the key details regarding food and allergies?

 LCM provides organic snacks but lunch comes from home.
-There are no school-wide allergy policies.
-Instead, LCM co-founder, Dr. Julian Kertsman, will create a minimally restrictive allergy policy for each classroom prior to the start of the academic year.
+To ensure the health and safety of all our students, LCM co-founder, Dr. Julian Kertsman, creates individualized allergy policies for each classroom prior to the start of the academic year.

 How old are the children in Primary?